7empestGit/octo-games-unity-developer-task/README.md

 ## Introduction

 Welcome to Endless Shooter, an endless third-person shooter game developed using Unity Engine.
 The purpose of this project is to showcase my ability to work with Unity assets to create a quick prototype.
-The game is built for the PC platform and will provide a fun and exciting experience for players.
+The game was built in a total of ~40 hours and is intended for the PC platform, providing a fun and exciting experience for players.

 ## Assets Used